kamrik/IntroText/summaries/long/Week05-CLI.md

         *   Spotlight Search (`Cmd + Space`) -> Type "Terminal" -> Enter.
         *   Applications -> Utilities -> Terminal.
     *   **Windows:**
-        *   Start Menu -> Search bar -> Type "Cmd", "Powershell", or "Terminal".
+        *   Start Menu -> Search bar -> Type "Terminal", "Cmd" or "Powershell".
-        *   **Powershell** is generally recommended for modern Windows.
-        *   **Cmd** (Command Prompt) is the older version.
-        *   **Windows Terminal** is a newer, customizable application that can host Powershell, Cmd, WSL, etc.
     *   Mention **Putty** as a third-party alternative, especially for older Windows versions or if built-in options are problematic.
 It's a simple SSH client.

 ## Windows Subsystem for Linux (WSL)

 *   Allows running a Linux environment (like Ubuntu) directly within Windows.
 *   **Benefit:** Get the advantages of Linux command-line tools and development environments while still using Windows GUI applications.
-*   Often preferred for certain types of development (e.g., web development with Node.js, Ruby, Python) where tools are primarily built for Linux/Mac OS.
+*   Often preferred for certain types of development (e.g., web development with Node.js, Ruby, Python) where tools are primarily optimized for Linux/Mac OS.
-*   Easy installation: Often available from the Microsoft Store (search for "Ubuntu").
+*   Easy installation: Available from the Microsoft Store (search for "Ubuntu" and choose the latest LTS version like 24.04 LTS).
 *   Can integrate with tools like VS Code (VS Code runs on Windows, but can operate on files and run commands within the WSL environment).

 ## CLI Command Structure